-On boats with stepped hulls, it may be possible to mount the transducer on the step.
-Do not mount the transducer on the transom behind a step to avoid popping the transducer out of the water at higher speeds; the transducer must remain in the water for the control head to maintain the sonar signal.

-- If the transom is behind the propeller(s), it may be impossible to find an area clear from turbulence, and a different mounting technique or transducer type should be considered, such as an Inside the Hull Transducer (see Inside the Hull Transducer Installation). - If you plan to trailer your boat, do not mount the transducer too close to trailer bunks or rollers to avoid moving or damaging the transducer during loading and unloading of the boat. - If high speed operation is critical, you may want to consider using an In-Hull transducer instead of this Transom Mount transducer.
+- The hydrodynamic shape of your transducer allows it to point straight down without deadrise adjustment. - On boats with stepped hulls, it may be possible to mount the transducer on the step.
+Do not mount the transducer on the transom behind a step to avoid popping the transducer out of the water at higher speeds; the transducer must remain in the water for the control head to maintain the sonar signal. - If the transom is behind the propeller(s), it may be impossible to find an area clear from turbulence, and a different mounting technique or transducer type should be considered (see Trolling Motor Transducer Installation). - The Side Imaging transducer must NOT have anything obstructing the 'view' of the side looking beams, i.e. nothing can be in the line of sight of these beams (not a hull, motor, or other transducer, etc).